Resilient Multi-Dimensional Consensus in Adversarial Environment: Resilient Consensus Algorithm 1

+In this section, we shall provide a specific algorithm to solve the problem of resilient consensus under the attack model discussed in Section~\ref{sec:attack}.
+By ensuring the sufficient conditions in Theorem \ref{thm:resilientCon}, we show that the proposed algorithm guarantees the agreement exactly within the convex hull formed by the initial states of benign agents, namely, achieves the resilient consensus with $\delta=0$.

-To simplify notations, the following definitions are given beforehand: \begin{definition} Consider a set $\mathcal{A}\subset \mathbb R^d$ with cardinality $m$\footnote{To be more precise, $\mathcal A$ should be defined as a multi-set since we allow duplicate elements in the set, e.g., the states of $m$ agents shall be counted as $m$ points even if some of them may be identical.}.
-For some $n\in\mathbb{Z}_{\geq 0}$ and $n \leq m$, let $\mathcal{S}(\mathcal{A},n)$ be the set of all its subset with cardinality $m-n$. \end{definition}
+Throughout this section, we impose the following assumption on network topology: \begin{assumption} For any $i\in\mathcal{B}$, it holds that $|\mathcal N^+_i|\geq (d+1)F+1$. \end{assumption} To simplify notations, the following definitions are given beforehand: \begin{definition} Consider a set\footnote{To be more precise, $\mathcal A$ should be defined as a multi-set since we allow duplicate elements in the set, e.g., the states of $m$ agents shall be counted as $m$ points even if some of them may be identical.} $\mathcal{A}\subset \mathbb R^d$ with cardinality $m$.
+For some $n\in\mathbb{Z}_{\geq 0}$ and $n \leq m$, let $\mathcal{S}(\mathcal{A},n)$ be the set of all its subsets with cardinality $m-n$. \end{definition}

 It is clear that the set $\mathcal{S}(\mathcal{A},n)$ contains $\binom{m}{n}$ elements, and each of them is associated with a convex hull.
 The intersection of all these convex hulls plays a crucial role in our algorithm, which is formally defined below: \begin{definition} Consider a set $\mathcal{A}\subset\mathbb R^d$ with cardinality $m$.
 For some $n\in\mathbb{Z}_{\geq 0}$ and $n \leq m$, we define $\varPsi (\mathcal{A}, n)$ as